sapcc/limes/docs/design/002-public-api.md

 a special case, a cluster ID of `current` will be substituted by the current cluster (i.e. the one for which domains and projects can be inspected on this endpoint).

-Clusters do not have a quota, but they are constrained by the `capacity` for each resource.
+Clusters do not have a quota, but resources may be constrained by a `capacity` value.
 The `domains_quota` field behaves just like the `projects_quota` key on domain level.
 Discrepancies between project quotas in Limes and in backing services will not be shown on this level, so there is no `backend_quota` key.

+The `capacity` key is will only be supplied when a capacity is known.
+Capacity values can be maintained by cluster administrators, in which case a `comment` string will be present (such as for `object_storage/capacity` in the example output above).
+The capacity is only informational: Cloud admins can choose to exceed the reported capacity when allocating quota to domains.

 The `min_scraped_at` and `max_scraped_at` timestamps on the service level refer to the usage values (aggregated over all projects just like for `GET /domains`).